 The program is nationally accredited by the Commission on Accreditation of Athletic Training Education (CAATE) with our next accreditation cycle occurring in the 2027-28 academic year.

-- Students that have already completed their bachelor's degree at Eastern or another institution can complete a single-degree (two year) option.
-This option also includes a full-time format which integrates coursework and clinical experience, and provides students eligibility and excellent preparation for national certification.
+A 2-Year Single-Degree Option where students that have already completed their bachelor's degree at Eastern or another accredited institution, can complete the Master of Science in Athletic Training program in a full-time format that integrates coursework and clinical experience and provide students with eligibility and excellent preparation for national certification through the BOC.

 Prerequisite coursework may be taken at EWU or at any other accredited college, or university.
 At the time of application, applicants must have completed at least three of the prerequisite courses listed below, and it’s highly recommended that anatomy and physiology be among them.
 All prerequisites must be taken for credit (not through certificate programs).

 All prerequisites must be completed satisfactorily prior to entering the program.
 If you have any questions about these prerequisite courses, please contact us.
 Please enter all of your prerequisite courses directly on your MSAT application.

 - must have completed a minimum of 100 hours working, volunteering, or shadowing with a BOC certified athletic trainer.
 At least 50 of these hours must be completed in a traditional athletic training setting (e.g., high school, college or professional athletic training room);

 - must provide a copy of current First Aid and CPR/AED certification;

 - must have a cumulative GPA ≥3.0 in a bachelors degree;